usnistgov/oscal-xproc3/testing/readme.md

 writing a plaintext report to the console.

-## Pipelines (summary)

-- [TEST-XPROC-SET.xpl](TEST-XPROC-SET.xpl) lists XProc files to be tested
-- [BATCH-XPROC3-HOUSE-RULES.xpl](BATCH-XPROC3-HOUSE-RULES.xpl) runs the House Rules Schematron on those files, producing an aggregated report
-- [HARDFAIL-XPROC3-HOUSE-RULES.xpl](HARDFAIL-XPROC3-HOUSE-RULES.xpl) does the same, except failing on error (useful for CI/CD)
-- [REPO-XPROC3-HOUSE-RULES.xpl](REPO-XPROC3-HOUSE-RULES.xpl) produces an aggregated report, but from all XProcs not just those listed in `TEST-XPROC-SET.xpl`

-## CI/CD

-CI/CD (continuous integration and development) is supported via [Github Actions](../.github/workflows/test.yml).
-Consult the setup to see what tests you can expect to see running.

-Our aim is to support comprehensive testing interactively and under CI/CD, including Schematron, XSpec and other testing.

-## Schematron in this folder:

-[xproc3-house-rules.sch](xproc3-house-rules.sch) - Schematron to validate House Rules on XProc pipelines.

-See this file to determine what the house rules are.
-They include things like
+### Details

+As enforced by [xproc3-house-rules.sch](xproc3-house-rules.sch), house rules for XProc include provisions such as

 - The assigned `@name` of the XProc must correspond to the file name
 - Same with the assigned `@type`, and this time in a specific namespace
 - Messages must be provided with certain steps (`p:load`, `p:store`)
 - Messages must be prepended with the pipeline's `@name`

+Rationales for these rules are always fair game for discussion.

+**A rule followed blindly is a rule followed accidentally**

 The same Schematron is easy and fun to use in a tool that supports Schematron QuickFix (such as oXygen XML Editor).

 Naturally the application of all these rules can be altered by editing the Schematron.

-Depending on requirements and demand, similar rules can be enforced for XSLT and XSpec.
+### Pipelines (summary)

+- [TEST-XPROC-SET.xpl](TEST-XPROC-SET.xpl) lists XProc files to be tested
+- [BATCH-XPROC3-HOUSE-RULES.xpl](BATCH-XPROC3-HOUSE-RULES.xpl) runs the House Rules Schematron on those files, producing an aggregated report
+- [HARDFAIL-XPROC3-HOUSE-RULES.xpl](HARDFAIL-XPROC3-HOUSE-RULES.xpl) does the same, except failing on error (useful for CI/CD)
+- [REPO-XPROC3-HOUSE-RULES.xpl](REPO-XPROC3-HOUSE-RULES.xpl) produces an aggregated report, but from all XProcs not just those listed in `TEST-XPROC-SET.xpl`

 ---